Lock (water navigation)

 A lock is a device used for raising and lowering boats, ships and other watercraft between stretches of water of different levels on river and canal waterways.
-The distinguishing feature of a lock is a fixed chamber in which the water level can be varied; whereas in a caisson lock, a boat lift, or on a canal inclined plane, it is the chamber itself (usually then called a caisson) that rises and falls.
+The distinguishing feature of a lock is a chamber in a permanently fixed position in which the water level can be varied.
+(In a caisson lock, a boat lift, or on a canal inclined plane, it is the chamber itself (usually then called a caisson) that rises and falls.

 Locks are used to make a river more easily navigable, or to allow a canal to cross land that is not level.
-Later canals used more and larger locks to allow a more direct route to be taken.
+Over time, more and larger locks have been used in canals to allow a more direct route to be taken.